 In my opinion, character development is one of the most entertaining parts of story creation.
 After all, stories are interesting events happening to interesting characters, so the better work you do at creating strong, compelling characters, the better they will carry the story forward for you.
 Whether you use a specific character development framework, such as the hero’s journey, for example, as an author, you must know your characters intimately.
 As a matter of fact, your readers will only ever know about 10% of what you know.
 This will allow you to understand why the characters behave a certain way and drive the plot naturally, riding on the character’s strengths and exploiting their weaknesses.

-There are, of course, many ways to create characters, and most tutorials involve some sort of chart where you write down various things about your character and you keep building on them.
+There are many ways to create characters, and most tutorials involve some chart where you write down various things about your character, and you keep building on them.

-Below, I’m breaking down the different dimensions tracked by my sheet as well as the more advanced tools you can use to shape your character’s personality, or simply allow it to come alive.
+Below, I’m breaking down the different dimensions tracked by my sheet, as well as the more advanced tools you can use to shape your character’s personality or allow it to come alive.